Seagate/halon/rfc/006-supervision.md

 The system described here is an interaction between two different types of process: a ‘health monitor’, which is responsible for generating events about service failures, and a ‘supervisor’, which is responsible for handling them.
-Each supervisor in the hierarchy should be paired with a health monitor.
+Each health monitor in the cluster must be paired with at least one supervisor.

 Supervisors and health monitors can themselves be processes, and are therefore capable of being supervised themselves in much the same way.